Disaster Ready Church

 Help Your Church Be Ready When Disaster Strikes.

-The Disaster Ready Church Program engages with Seventh-day Adventist Churches in preparing to support their communities in times of disaster.
+The Disaster Ready Church Initiative engages with Seventh-day Adventist Churches in preparing to support their communities in times of disaster.

 Each church has its own unique location, experience, capacity, and existing local services which inform disaster planning.
 ADRA provides 2-day Disaster Ready Church Workshops that are facilitated in-person and tailored to suit the needs of each congregation/region.